-- All or most team members (including the team leader) must graduate* between the dates of June 2016 to September 2018.
+All team members (including the team leader) must graduate* between the dates of June 2017 to September 2019.

 - You can be in your final year of study so long as you are on track to graduate by September 2020.

 *Graduate – awarded an undergraduate, first academic degree or masters / other postgraduate degree.